rmhall/runway/README.md

 01/11/2013:

 	1. Made some quick revisions to support the new json structure introduced with Leap Motion SDK 0.7.1
+	2. (Not included but coming soon - breaking apart .fla's to proper document class structure for better tracking of revisions on github, and compilation via mxmlc so no Flash IDE is required to compile)

 12/11/2012:

 	1. Added new polyfill shim .SWF and example in the JS folder.
 Allows Flash to act as a WebSocket polyfill for browsers that don't natively support Web Sockets